Read our FAQs on our Intercalated degrees.

 I will not be 18 by the start of the course, can I still apply?

 Candidates MUST be 18 or over by the start of the course, if not, you are unable to apply for that year's entry but you can apply for deferred entry if you will meet the age requirement the following year.
 Even if you are a few days or weeks under the age requirement by the start of the course, you will be automatically rejected if you do not intend to defer entry.
 It is the applicant’s responsibility to ensure they will be 18 or over at the start of the course.

 I'm taking a gap year and wish to defer entry, how will this affect my application?

 We are happy to consider students who are deferring entry for the 5-year Medical and Dental programmes.
 Please ensure you tick the correct box on the UCAS form to let us know you are applying for deferred entry.
 You may well be asked at interview why you are deferring – it is best to have an answer!
-If you decide late in the cycle to defer entry it may not be possible to offer you a place the following year.
+However if you decide late in the cycle to defer entry it may not be possible to offer you a place the following year.